Website Speed, how fast should it be? How can you improve your website speed? And, how will this help to get your page to #1 on Google?

 So how can you sort this out?

 Finally, there are various plug-ins for whichever platform you are on.
 That can help with your Website Speed issues.
-However, get your friendly neighbourhood SEO Expert or Webmaster to sort this for you!
+However, get your friendly neighborhood SEO Expert or Webmaster to sort this for you!